Skip to main content

 ✓ Pros

-• ✓Deep native integration with 20+ Azure services including Synapse Analytics, Databricks, Key Vault, Purview, and Azure Monitor
+• ✓Deep integration with the broader Azure ecosystem including Synapse Analytics, Data Lake Storage, Key Vault, Purview, Monitor, and managed identities for end-to-end governance and security

 ✗ Cons